tomasmaiorino/send_email/README.md

 ## Additional Technologies

 **Database:** Msyql for store both the messages received and sent.
-For now, the database needs to created manually.
-We're using send_email_test for tests, send_email_development for development and send_email for production.
 The data into send_email_test will be deleted after the tests.
 The seed.rb it is responsible the initial load in both development and production environment.

 **Tests:** The tests are defined as use case of the Junit.
 The tests of rest services have: Spring Web MVC for mock of the web infrastructure; JsonPath e hamcrest are used for access and assertions in the Json content.
 The tests have been made available in the structure: src/test/java.